jbittel/django-ldap-sync/docs/installation.rst

 Prerequisites
 -------------

+django-ldap-sync |version| has two required prerequisites:

+   * `Django`_ 1.5 or later
+   * `python-ldap`_ 2.4.10 or later

-The primary prerequisite of django-ldap-sync is `Django`_ itself.
-For django-ldap-sync |version|, Django 1.4 or later is required.
-Earlier versions of Django may work, but are not tested or supported.
-See the `Django downloads`_ page for information on downloading and installing Django.
+Earlier versions of these dependencies may work, but are not tested or supported.

 Installing
 ----------